-- Edward Maria Wingfield (1607) one of four incorporators of the London Virginia Company, who financially helped fund the colony;
+- Edward Maria Wingfield (1607) one of four incorporators of the Virginia Company, who financially helped fund the colony;

 - Matthew Scrivener (1608) who drowned in a storm crossing over to Hog Island;

-- John Smith (1608–1609) fought the Muslim Ottoman Empire in Eastern Europe before settling Jamestown; he was almost killed by Indian Chief Powhatan but rescued by the Chief's daughter, Pocahontas;
+- John Smith (1608–1609) fought the Muslim Ottoman Empire in Eastern Europe before settling Jamestown; he was almost killed by Indian Chief Powhatan but rescued by the Chief's daughter, Pocahontas

 - Sir Samuel Argall (1617–1619) a sea captain, knighted by King James for hindering French colonization of Acadia, Canada, and Algiers, North Africa; noted for kidnapping Pocahontas who John Rolfe fell in love with and married, restoring relations with the Powhatan Tribe;

 - Sir Thomas Dale (May–August 1611, 1613–1616) naval commander who helped Dutch fight for independence from Spain, knighted by King James; was sent by the London Company to Virginia in May of 1611.
-He cancelled Virginia Company instructions of "communal property" and assigned each colonist their own plot of land; he sailed with John Rolfe and his wife Pocahontasback to England.
+He cancelled Virginia Company instructions of "communal property" and assigned each colonist their own plot of land; he sailed with John Rolfe and his wife Pocahontas back to England.

-Dale sailed up the James River and founded Henricus, the colony’s second settlement, also named after James' eldest son, Prince Henry.
+Sir Thomas Gale sailed up the James River and founded Henricus, the colony’s second settlement, also named after James' eldest son, Prince Henry.

 In 1619, Henricus became the location of the first English hospital in America and the first chartered college in the English colonies, initially designed for Powhatan children to learn trades, agriculture, and Christianity, "the work of conversion."